-1.1 The NF that is holding a FIL World Championship (General Class) or Junior World Championship must provide an International Training Week before the staging of the championship in the respective season.

-At least 6 training days with a minimum of 4 training runs daily have to be offered to all interested National Federations.

-If the organizers do not adhere to this requirement, the Executive Board can reject the next application for an event.

-- 1.2 Organizers hosting a FIL World Cup or Junior/Youth A World Cup must make available (3) days of paid training (5 days for juniors/Youth A) to all teams prior to the event in that season.
-These days must be scheduled during the pre-season / preparation period and cannot be scheduled during the normal event paid training and official training schedule immediately prior to the event.
-A minimum of (4) training runs each day must be offered. - 1.3 The execution of international training sessions is strictly a matter of the National Federation (with exception of the OWG/YOG).
+- 1.1 The NF that is holding a FIL World Championship (General Class) or Junior World Championship must provide an International Training Week before the staging of the championship in the respective season. - a) At least 6 training days with a minimum of 3 training runs daily have to be offered to all interested National Federations. - b) All training opportunities must be equally available to all nations - c) The same number of training runs must be made available to all disciplines. - d) During the ITW no privileges are granted to athletes of the host nation. - e) Cancelled training runs must be replaced. - f) If the organizers do not adhere to this requirement, the Executive Board can reject the next application for an event. - 1.2 Organizers hosting a FIL World Cup, Junior World Cup or Continental Cup must make available (3) days of paid training (5 days for juniors/Youth A) to all teams prior to the event in that season.
+These days must be scheduled during the pre-season / preparation period or also be scheduled during the normal event paid training and official training schedule immediately prior to the event.
+A minimum of (3) training runs each day must be offered. - 1.3 The execution of international training sessions is strictly a matter of the National Federation (with exception of the OWG/YOG).
 The terms of these training sessions are to be set up by mutual agreement and under their own responsibility.